 The beautiful presentation of the starters and meals made the food very appetizing.
 Each dish we enjoyed had distinct flavours with the right amount of seasoning making them unique.
 We liked that the meals are made with fresh ingredients which was apparent when we were enjoying the different dishes like their tabbouleh, salad, and fish.
 Freddy’s seafood menu includes locally sourced yellow perch and pickerel from Lake Erie.
 We liked the well thought out combinations of the dishes such as the Perch taco with the slightly tangy coleslaw and homemade tartar sauce, and the Coconut perch with the delicious sweet and spicy sauce.
 We also tried the sautéed shrimp, perch burger and a couple of Freddy’s Lebanese themed dishes like the tabbouleh and stuffed grape leaves that were flavourful.
 This casual and friendly restaurant serves exceptional food giving us a feel of fine dining but with good portion sizes and reasonable prices.
 It is nice to see this family-run restaurant which started off three decades ago expanding, while keeping their Lebanese heritage and values alive through their flavourful food, atmosphere, and friendliness.
 We plan on stopping at Freddy’s for a meal when we visit Leamington again; they are open from March to December check their website for the detailed menu and when they are open.

 On one of the evenings we were at Leamington, we stopped for ice cream at Sweet Retreat.
+(Editor’s Note: Sweet Retreat has closed since the time of this writing.)
 We were super excited that our favourite Kawartha ice cream was available in Leamington!
 Sweet Retreat is a super cute ice cream parlour, which is also the home of the owners Pat and Bob.
 It is a fun experience going to the beautifully decorated parlour to enjoy our ice cream.

 The backyard with plenty of comfortable seating, flowers, and Koi pond was totally a “sweet retreat”!
 They also have seating in the front of the shop and inside if you rather enjoy the ice cream or other goodies like a banana boat indoors.
 Pat bakes the cookies for ice cream sandwiches and makes the ice cream cakes fresh.
 Sweet Retreat has all the different flavours of Kawartha Dairy ice cream made with 100% Canadian cream and milk.
 They also have London Ice Cream, lactose free options and vegan soft serve.
 The creative and colourful entrance to the shop is made for easy access by wheelchair.
 This home/ice cream parlour is a peaceful and beautiful place to enjoy ice cream any time of the day; they are open from 2 p.m. to 10 p.m.
 It is easy to miss this cool spot because it is in a residential neighbourhood, so add it to your list of places to go when you are in Leamington.